Tellervo Kalleinen and Oliver Kochta-Kalleinen will produce the next contemporary art project

 celebration of the centenary of Finnish independence, the project has a

 budget of 150,000 euros.
-Common Ground will be realized in Rauma.
+Conversation Park will be realized in Rauma.

 will involve 36 residents whose ages reflect the age distribution of